An Advanced, Whole Health Approach

 Then, the Next Level Up, is Mindful Medical Massage*, the treatment that embraces and engages ALL ASPECTS of the Client’s BodyMind to create systemic, whole body responses to the therapy.

 Etymologically (historically), the word Medicine means to measure, to moderate, to meditate, to cure.
 We therefore support & encourage a Client to meditatively use an “inner measure” (self-awareness) to moderate the neural & biochemical processes leading to an eventual cure of the Client’s symptoms.
 And that cure is achieved, in our view, primarily by reducing the C.E.M.&.N.T.
 (Chronic, Excess Muscle & Nerve Tension & Stress) that is compressing, irritating or otherwise interfering with the proper function of the Client’s Bodymind.

 AGAIN … NO Pain Means MORE Gain

-If the bodymind — the CNS & Brain and nerve inputs — is experiencing pain, instability or intrusiveness, it will NOT fully relax, nor will it integrate, if at all, Amy’s changes in the musculofascial units to any great degree.
+If the bodymind — the CNS & Brain and nerve inputs — is experiencing pain, instability, intrusiveness, or danger, it will NOT fully relax, nor will it integrate, if at all, any therapeutic changes in the musculofascial units to any great degree.

 If the signals to the CNS & Brain are “appropriately administered” with the “right amount” of intensity of sensations and steady, focused pressure (and all that changes from moment-to-moment, from Client to Client, from session to session), we can “reset” the activity levels in the CNS & Brain, causing those nerve pathways to reduce the level of nerve signals (irritation) they’re sending to the muscles, fascia, joints and organs & glands.